hamalaiv/best-practices/README.md

 ## Programmin, common

+- When giving examples show only the correct way to do something.
+Memories are flawed and people might just remember the wrong way to do something if you show it to them.
+- When reviewing pull requests try to always find something good to say as well.

 ### Return early on exception conditions

 In most cases the code becomes more readable and easier to maintain when you return early on exception cases.